 When it comes to dead lifts, the same system can be used.
 An individual who normally dead lifts using 60lbs can cut the weight to 15lbs and only use one-legged dead lifts.
 Balance while performing these can be a challenge but after the body begins to accommodate to the altered exercise, the muscles can benefit greatly.

 Decreasing or not using weight or decreasing the amount of repetitions a person uses during their set can help avoid injury.

 Many athletes regularly use weight lifting as part of their exercise routines but, the risk for injury is usually greater when using heavy weights during exercise, particularly dead lifts and squats.
 Decreasing the amount of weight used or altering the form of certain exercises can help both work-out the muscles and prevent injury.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

-The information herein on "Weight Lifting and Causes for Back Injury" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Weight Lifting and Causes for Back Injury" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.